the-turing-way/the-turing-way/book/website/remote_events/01/activity-types.md

 - Moderating the discussion, for example by asking specific people specific questions.

 After some rounds of questions from the moderator to the panel, the discussion is often opened up to the audience, members of which can then ask the panel further questions.
-It is, agagin, the task of the moderator to pick the people to ask questions, and to moderate answers.
+It is, again, the task of the moderator to pick the people to ask questions, and to moderate answers.

 Sometimes, answers are collected during the discussion in a collaboratively edited online document.
 There are also dedicated discussion apps which can be used to collect, rate, and moderate questions during the discussion.